-Students may request a change in advisor if they have identified a faculty advisor who has agreed to serve as their advisor.
-The student should notify the advisor to whom they are currently assigned and the Program Administrator of the change using the Advisor Change Form.
+Students may request a change in advisor if they have identified a principal advisor who has agreed to serve as their advisor.
+The student should notify their current principal advisor to whom they are currently assigned and complete the Change of Advisor workflow form.